AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md

       * The location is indicated by the breadcrumbs; these can also be used to change the location:
     * [Information is shown about each model](#information-content-fragment-models)
       * [You can select which columns to show](#select-columns-console)
-    * [Various fields of information](#information-content-fragment-models) about a Content Fragment provide links; depending on the field, these can:
+    * [Various fields of information](#information-content-fragment-models) about a Content Fragment Model provide links; depending on the field, these can:
       * Open the appropriate model in the editor
       * Show information about the configuration
       * Show information about the status of the model